isaacdlp/scraphacks/README.md

 ## General Requirements

-In both cases you need to create a credentials file named `duolingoscrap.json` or `safariscrap.json` with the following structure:
+In all cases you need to create a credentials file named `pricescrap.json`, `duolingoscrap.json` or `safariscrap.json` with the following structure:

 ```
 {